 - 5th section: Your Education & Training – (Degrees are different in France, how you should demonstrate your education)

-- 6th section: Skills & competenciess (A useful and powerful thing).
+- 6th section: Skills & competencies (A useful and powerful thing).

 - 7th section: Languages skills- ( You’re not French.
 That’s OK.
 Here is how to demonstrate your language skills on your CV to your advantage.)